OpenFreeEnergy/openfe/docs/guide/execution/task_based_execution.rst

     │ HybridTopologyMultiState… │ BLOCKED   │ NaT                 │ 0     │ 1         │
     ...

-However, to run an entire campaign you would have to run this single command _many_ times.
+However, to run an entire campaign you would have to run ``openfe run-task`` _many_ times.

-In practice, you will likely be submitting many workers simultaneously using SLURM or similar.
+In practice, you will likely be submitting many workers simultaneously using Slurm or similar.
 You can call this command in a loop, so that after a ``task`` is completed, the ``Worker`` automatically picks up a new ``task``, continuing to run tasks in serial until the walltime runs out.

 .. code:: bash